-• Page 2 June 15, 2011
+• Page 2 August 2, 2011

+★ Increase of workload may delay the canvass and certification of the vote.
 In addition to risking denial of service, counties may be unable to complete the canvass in the prescribed 28-day period.
 Provisional ballots are extremely time-consuming to process and many counties do not complete their canvass until the final day under current circumstances.
 Adding 1.7 to 3.4 million additional provisional ballots to the canvass period will require vast additions of space, terminals, and staff to complete the job.
 In view of the State's extreme fiscal limitations, current failure to pay existing election mandates and its refusal to recognize recent mandates claimed by counties, there is a low probability of funding this proposal.

-It is important to note that the Senate's analysis of SB 641 mentions 10 states that provide some manner of Election Day voter registration.
-Of these states, all 10 have a functioning statewide voter registration database.
-The largest state listed, North Carolina, has a voter roll approximately one-third the size of California's, and Wisconsin, the second largest state listed, has a smaller voter roll than the County of Los Angeles.
+Our June letter to the author also noted that the Senate's analysis of SB 641 mentioned 10 states that provide some manner of Election Day voter registration.
+According to our research, all 10 states listed have a functioning statewide voter registration database.
+The largest state, North Carolina, has a voter roll approximately only one-third the size of California's, and Wisconsin, the second largest state listed, maintains a smaller voter roll than California's largest County, Los Angeles.

-It is for these very important concerns that we cannot support your proposal.
+We respectfully ask you consider these very important concerns when reviewing SB 641.
 If you or your staff have any questions or wish to discuss our concerns, please do not hesitate to contact me at the Monterey County Elections Department, at (831) 796-1499.